The Fragility of Learning LQG Controllers: Examples of challenging problems

 \subsection{No margins example}

-We first consider a discrete time LQG instance inspired by the example from \cite{doyle1978guaranteed}, which was the first demonstration that a continuous time LQG controller need not be inherently robust by proving the absence of guaranteed margins.
+We first consider a discrete time LQG instance inspired by the example from \cite{doyle1978guaranteed}, the first demonstration that a continuous time LQG controller need not be inherently robust.
 Specifically, we consider the LQG instance